Course Outline

 Requirements

-• A strong understanding of SVN is required.
+• A solid understanding of SVN is required.

 • It is preferable that participants have completed the Subversion for Administrators and Subversion for Users courses.

-• This course can be condensed into a one-day format, with fewer exercises, which may reduce the fee for government entities.
+• This course can be condensed into a one-day format with reduced exercises, which would lower the associated costs for government entities.

 14 Hours